+(b) The CPI will update the Institutional Assessment upon preparation for investigative closure, no later than 60 days from the intake date.

+(1) CPI;

-- (1) CPI; - (2) The case manager(s) assigned to the child(ren) residing the home; - (3) The licensing specialist; - (4) DCF regional licensing representative; - (5) A representative from the CBC; - (6) A representative from the supervising agency responsible for licensing the foster home: - (7) The CLS attorney(s) assigned to the children residing in the home; - (8) The RMD or designee; - (9) A mental health specialist (i.e., provider working with the child is preferred; or a representative from the Substance Abuse and Mental Health program office within DCF); - (10) Law Enforcement; - (11) State Attorney's Office; and, - (12) Child Protection Team. - f.
+(2) The case manager(s) assigned to the child(ren) residing the home;

+(3) The licensing specialist;

+(4) DCF regional licensing representative;

+(5) A representative from the Lead Agency;

+(6) A representative from the supervising agency responsible for licensing the foster home;

+(7) The CLS attorney(s) assigned to the children residing in the home;

+(8) The Child Protection Director or designee;

+(9) A mental health specialist (i.e., provider working with the child is preferred; or a representative from the Substance Abuse and Mental Health program office within DCF);

+(10) Law Enforcement;

+(11) State Attorney's Office; and,

+(12) Child Protection Team.

+f.
 Closure Activities.
 Regardless of findings, prior to closure, the CPI will coordinate a team staffing with all relevant parties included in the initial seven-day staffing.
-This team will review, at a minimum, findings of the investigation, status of the criminal investigation, licensing status of the foster home, and identify further follow up action items required (i.e., if there are new reports called in to address additional victims identified, licensing action follow up, etc.). - (1) Following the team staffing, the CPI and licensing specialist will coordinate a meeting to discuss the findings with the foster parent(s) either in person or by conference call.
-If there have been verified findings of abuse, neglect, or abandonment, the CPI will notify the foster parents of their right to request a department review of the findings per requirements in CFOP 170-16, Chapter 1. - (2) At investigation closure, or no later than five calendar days from investigation closure, the CPI, in consultation with CLS, will notify the child's parents, if rights remain intact, of the investigation closure and findings. - g.
+This team will review, at a minimum, findings of the investigation, status of the criminal investigation, licensing status of the foster home, and identify further follow up action items required (i.e., if there are new reports called in to address additional victims identified, licensing action follow up, etc.).

+(1) Following the team staffing, the CPI and licensing specialist will coordinate a meeting to discuss the findings with the foster parent(s) either in person or by conference call.
+If there have been verified findings of abuse, neglect, or abandonment, the CPI will notify the foster parents of their right to request a department review of the findings per requirements in CFOP 170-16, Chapter 1.

+(2) At investigation closure, or no later than five calendar days from investigation closure, the CPI, in consultation with CLS, will notify the child's parents, if rights remain intact, of the investigation closure and findings.

+g.
 FSFN Documentation.
-The CPI shall ensure all investigative activities are documented in FSFN as follows: - (1) Any child, caregiver, collateral interviews, and information obtained from professional sources such as the licensing specialist and case management will be recorded in the child's FSFN record in Case Notes-Investigation within two business days.
+The CPI shall ensure all investigative activities are documented in FSFN as follows:

+(1) Any child, caregiver, collateral interviews, and information obtained from professional sources such as the licensing specialist and case management will be recorded in the child's FSFN record in Case Notes-Investigation within two business days.